Hard Drives: Questions Answered

 Mike, I installed Hynix brand SSDs into my R710xd.
 This triggered the blinking amber lights on the bays in which they were installed.
 I've put them in RAID0 and subjected them to some heavy testing loads, and the H710P controller seems perfectly happy with them.
 It just gets upset during the initial boot-up handshake.
 I can live with the blinking amber if I have to, but I didn't know if you happened to have the answer to this at your fingertips.
 Thanks as always for your prompt responses!

 Sorry that you are experiencing the issue with the drive lights and the SSDs.
 We have found that Dell servers are very picky with SSDs in particular.
-At TechMikeNY, we use major brand SSDs from Intel, Samsung, and Western Digital and thoroughly test them before shipping out.
+At TechMikeNY, we use major brand SSDs from Intel, Samsung, Western Digital as well as a few select others.
+Drives are thoroughly tested for errors before shipping out.

 I suspect that the Dell server does not like the Hynix SSDs that you added.
 They are most likely missing some of the coding or firmware that the Dell servers look for.